 Smokefree Multi-Unit Housing

-• Smokefree Multi-Unit Housing reduces the risk of secondhand smoke drifting between units, through vents, windows, and cracks in the foundation.
+• Benefits of Smokefree Multi-Unit Housing is the reduced risk of secondhand smoke drifting between units, through vents, windows, and cracks in the foundation.
 Enhanced and enforced strong policies protect residents from exposure to toxic chemicals.
-A smokefree environment reduces the risk of fire hazards and creates healthier living environments by improving air quality and reducing the risk of respiratory issues.
+A smokefree environment creates healthier living environments by improving air quality and reducing the risk of respiratory issues.
 This can lower healthcare costs and improve quality of life for residents.
 Additionally, stronger policies protect children, elderly residents, and those with health conditions who are more vulnerable to smoke exposure.
 Smokefree housing promotes a stronger sense of community and well-being where every resident can breathe clean air.

 Smokefree Outdoor Air

-• Smokefree environments protect everyone from secondhand smoke, which is harmful to health.
+• Smokefree environments protect everyone from secondhand smoke.
 Specific populations such as children, the elderly, or individuals with respiratory conditions are vulnerable to poor health outcomes with exposure to secondhand smoke.
-Clean air and a healthier environment encourages people to enjoy outdoor spaces without exposure to toxic chemicals.
+Clean air encourages people to enjoy outdoor spaces without exposure to toxic chemicals from second- or thirdhand smoke.
 Smokefree areas also reduce litter, as cigarette butts are a major source of pollution.
 These spaces promote healthier lifestyle choices and are inclusive of individuals who may be attempting to quit or can encourage users to quit.

 Get Involved